santi020k/nomad-counter/README.md

 - **Bilingual Support:** The app is bilingual, with support in both Spanish and English to cater to a global audience of travelers.

-- **Notifications and Reminders:** Set up reminders so you never forget to log your travels and make the most of Nomad Calculator.
+- **Notifications and Reminders:** Set up reminders so you never forget to log your travels and make the most of Nomad Counter.

 - **Travel Statistics:** Visualize statistics and charts summarizing your journeys in a clear and easy-to-understand format.

-Whether you're a frequent traveler, an occasional adventure seeker, or a digital nomad, Nomad Calculator will help you keep an accurate record of your days in different countries and airports.
+Whether you're a frequent traveler, an occasional adventure seeker, or a digital nomad, Nomad Counter will help you keep an accurate record of your days in different countries and airports.
 <!-- Coming soon -->
 <!-- Download the app today and start counting your days of exploration around the world! -->